 - Quiz overrides (including extending time) are appropriate

-Other third-party activities, such as Turnitin and Panopto, may have additional accessibility concerns.
+Other third-party activities, such as Turnitin, may have additional accessibility concerns.
 For these scenarios, consider developing an assignment alternative following the principles of universal design for learning.

 For additional support for accessible online content, visit the Accessibility website.